DeferentialFinish/Simple-Shell/README.md

 # C++ Portfolio
 This is a repository of assignments I completed for the spring semester of 2023 for one of my computer science courses.
+The premis of the course was that the user would supply only expected input to the programs, that being said... just about every program using C++ in this repository will have a buffer overflow vulnerability or produce unexpected output when improper input is supplied to the program.
+In order to complete the assignments on time it was not fesable to create input validation for every program, however in some places it was possible.

-It showcases my knowledge and familiarity with the following concepts in programming:
+This repository showcases my knowledge and familiarity with the following concepts in programming:
 - variuble decleration and types
 - public and private data members
 - if/else statements